eitanf/sysconf/pubs/README.md

   * `gender-gap`: Initial draft of paper on gender gap in systems.
   * `survey-report`: A description of  distributions of survey responses ([online report](http://sysconf.review/survey)).
   * `web`: "Statistical Observations on Computer Systems Conferences".
 The documents are output to ../docs and publicized via [github pages](http://eitanf.github.io/sysconf/).
-  * `whpc-stats`: "Representation of Women in High-Performance Computing Conferences" (`docker pull eitanf/sysconf:sc21`).
+  * `whpc-stats`: "Representation of Women in HPC Conferences" (`docker pull eitanf/sysconf:sc21`).

-The following lists in bibtex format the published peer-reviewed documents in reverse publication order:
+The following lists in bibtex format the published peer-reviewed documents in publication order:

 ```
 @Article{frachtenberg20:survey,